qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Assertion should not be used for validating external data.
 Validating external data should use proper error handling.
 Assertion should check internal invariants.
 - Confusing default value with missing value.
 For example, if the balence field is primitive integer, 0 can represent both "balance value not initialized" or "balance is really 0".
 - When using profiler: the profiler may by default only include CPU time which excludes waiting time.
 If your app spends 90% time waiting (e.g. wait on database), the flamegraph may not include that 90% which is misleading.
+- When listing files in a folder, the order is not deterministic (may depend on inode order).
+It may behave differently on different machines even with exactly same files.
+It's recommended to sort by filename then process, making it deterministic.
+Use `ls -f` to view raw file order.
+- Transitive dependency conflict.
+Indirectly use different versions of the same package.
+  - In Java, it's called jar conflict.
+The conflict is not checked at compile time.
+May result in `NoSuchMethodError` etc. or weird bugs.
+    - When using wildcard `*` in classpath, the file order (inode order) may affect jar conflict behavior.
+    - Shading can make two versions of the same package to co-exist.
+  - In node.js, two version of same package can co-exist.
+Their global variables and classes will co-exist.
+If two versions of React use together, it may give "invalid hook call" error.
+  - In Python, pip and uv will give error when installing package if conflict occurs. (uv's error message is often more human-readable than pip's).

 ### Linux and bash